 Beyond books, her work spans journalism, research, and media production.
 Her bylines appear across major platforms, including the BBC, The Guardian, The Metro, Women’s Health Magazine, Huffington Post UK, New Economics, the Royal College of Psychiatrists, and the British Medical Journal, where she has consistently challenged mainstream narratives around mental health, race, and social justice.

-Continuing her academic pursuits, Samara recently completed a Master’s degree in Health Humanities, achieving a distinction and a place on the Dean’s List for her work exploring the intricate connections between health, society, and culture.
-Currently, Samara is channeling her talents into her role as a Head of Community & Content at POCIT, a media and career platform for people of colour in tech.
+Samara is a University of Cambridge and University College London alumna.
+She recently completed a Master’s degree in Health Humanities, achieving a distinction and a place on the Dean’s List for her work exploring the intricate connections between health, society, and culture.